Homework 8 - Optimizations

 Due dates:

 You have some options as far as how much time and effort to put into this final homework.
 If you're short on time and want to be done with the semester--perfectly understandable!--we recommend implementing inlining and skipping the optional extension to constant propagation.
 If you feel like diving in a little deeper, implement common subexpression elimination and the optional extension to constant propagation.
+The static type inference option is new and experimental this year (2025) and presents a fun design challenge.
 It's up to you, and won't affect your grade.

 Starting code